lirantal/nodejs-cli-apps-best-practices/README.md

 Don't dumb down your program code to use an older ECMAScript language specification that matches unmaintained or EOL Node.js versions as this will only lead to code maintenance issues.

+If the CLI is invoked i an unsupported environment, attempt to detect it and exit with a descriptive error message to present a friendly and information error message.
+See [this example](https://github.com/lirantal/dockly/blob/42d8c09631bc5348f108a50c3ce9601851fb760b/index.js#L25) for dockly.

 </details>

 ### 4.4 Shebang autodetect the Node.js runtime